Solar power in India: Agricultural support

 Solar photovoltaic water-pumping systems are used for irrigation and drinking water.
 Most pumps are fitted with a 200–3000 W motor powered with a 1,800 W_{p} PV array which can deliver about 140000 L of water per day from a total hydraulic head of 10 m.
 By 31 October 2019 a total of 181,521 solar photovoltaic water pumping systems were installed and total solar photovoltaic water pumping systems would reach 35 lakh (3.5 million) by the year 2022 under PM Kusum Scheme.
 During hot sunny daytime when the water needs are more for watering the fields, solar pumps performance can be improved by maintaining pumped water flowing/sliding over the solar panels to keep them cooler and clean.
 Agro photovoltaics is the electricity generation without losing agriculture production by using the same land.
 Solar driers are used to dry harvests for storage.
 Low cost solar powered bicycles are also available to ply between fields and village for agricultural activity, etc. On site/field, fertiliser is produced from air by solar power with no carbon emissions.

-By 2026, over 3 million farmers in India are projected to adopt solar-powered irrigation pumps, which serve as a cost-effective alternative to traditional fossil fuel-based systems.
-However, the extensive use of these pumps has led to a severe depletion of groundwater, particularly in arid regions like Rajasthan, where water tables have drastically fallen to depths of 400 feet.
-This situation highlights the environmental impact of unchecked groundwater extraction in India.